SWI-Prolog/contrib-protobufs/protobufs_overview.md

     repeated(23, enum(tank_state([empty, half_full, full]))).
 ==

-The first clause above, will cause all  four   items  in  the list to be encoded in the wire-stream as IEEE-754   32-bit  floating point numbers, all with tag 22.
+The first clause above  will cause all  four   items  in  the list to be encoded in the wire-stream as IEEE-754   32-bit  floating point numbers, all with tag 22.
 The decoder will aggregate all items in the wire-stream with tag 22 into a list as above.
-Likewise, the all items listed in the second clause will be  encoded  in   the  wire-stream  according  to the mapping defined in an enumeration   (described below) tank_state/2, each with tag 23.
+Likewise, all the items listed in the second clause will be  encoded  in   the  wire-stream  according  to the mapping defined in an enumeration   (described below) tank_state/2, each with tag 23.